PostHog/posthog.com/contents/blog/ab-testing-guide-for-engineers.md

 ### When should you avoid running an A/B test?

-There's are costs and trade-offs to running A/B tests so it may not always be a good idea to run them.
-Here a few scenarios in which you may not want to run an A/B test:
+There are costs and trade-offs to running A/B tests.
+Here are a few scenarios in which you may not want to run an A/B test:

 - **When you lack of sufficient traffic or users, or have time constraints:** It won't be possible to gather enough data to obtain the statistically significant results required to make good decisions.